 In the right panel of the window the detailed information of the patient selected in the patient list are shown.
-You will also find buttons to open a patient, connect to UNEEG ProConnect, write a report and import data manually.
+You will also find buttons to open a patient, start a pairing process to UNEEGTM ProConnect, write a report and import data manually.